ember-learn/cli-guides/guides/appendix/dev-tools.md

 `Atom -> Preferences -> Install`

-* [ember-cli-helper](https://atom.io/packages/ember-cli-helper) - ember-cli integration in Atom
+* [ember-cli-helper](https://atom.io/packages/ember-cli-helper) - Ember CLI integration in Atom
 * [ember-tabs](https://atom.io/packages/ember-tabs) - Makes atom.io work better with Ember pods
 * [atom-ember-components](https://atom.io/packages/atom-ember-components) - See all controllers and components that are rendering your component.
 Currently only works with pods structure.